codingnewton/PythonSearchEngine/schema.md

 # Indexer Database Schema

 This document describes the design of the SQLite3 database schema for the indexer.
 It includes all supporting databases required for forward and inverted indexes, a table for pages content, as well as mapping tables for URL <=> page ID and word <=> word ID conversion.
+All the database operations were defined within the `HTML_list` class in the python file of `scraper.py`.

 ## Prerequisites

 - Make sure you have Python 3 installed on your system.
-- Install the required libraries by running the code in module.py at python terminal.
+- Install the required libraries by running the command mentioned in readme at python terminal.

 ## Database Tables